Meet Our Alumni

 Shaquinta Thomas (2011)

-Shaquinta is currently completing her second and final year in the Master's of Social Work Program at Humboldt State University.
-She is completing an internship at Humboldt County's Department of Health and Human Development Social Services Branch.
+Shaquinta earned a Master's of Social Work Program at Humboldt State University.
+She is completed an internship at Humboldt County's Department of Health and Human Development Social Services Branch.
 While at CSUN she was a member of the Child and Adolescent Development Association (CADA), served as a peer mentor for Los Angeles Valley College and was a corps member in JumpStart Early Literacy Program (Americorps).

 Shandi Lopez (2010)

 Shandi is currently employed as a school psychologist with the Sulphur Springs School District in the Antelope Valley.
 After completing her B.A. in Child and Adolescent Development she completed a Master's in Education in the School Psychology program at Loyola Marymount University.
 While at CSUN she served as a Teaching Assistant and Peer Mentor for Dr. David Wakefield in his Applied Cognitive Development course.